 - Description of the proposed new position, salary, and work location address.

 Note: The new employer and the foreign national should remember that if the rules for adjustment portability change, or if the individual's Adjustment is denied, the employee may not be allowed to continue working.
-Our assessment involves a determination of a number of different factors.
+Our assessment involves the determination of many different factors.